danpolitis/Atelier/README.md

 # Atelier Products
-> A complete frontent redesign of a retail web-portal to modernize an outdated client-facing platform.
+> A complete frontend redesign of a retail web-portal to modernize an outdated client-facing platform.
 The new design showcases a list view of products and a detailed product page with an emphasis on a detailed product photos, related items carousel, questions and answer feature and a star review rating system.

 <img src="./resources/atelier.gif" />